CyberAgent/logcafe.js/README.md

 # About

-LogCafe.js is a logging framework to support browser application logging.
+LogCafe.js is a logging framework to support browser application logging. (amd-style and node.js support)

 # Usage (node.js)